Overview of Blood Vessel Disorders

 The blood supply in the skin (cutaneous blood supply) is delivered by an interconnecting network of small arteries (arterioles), veins (venules), and tiny vessels called capillaries that connect the arterioles to the venules.

-In the embryo, certain cells are responsible for stimulating blood vessel development.
+Before birth, certain cells are responsible for stimulating blood vessel development.
 Simple tubelike blood vessels form first and then develop fully through the process called angiogenesis.
 The vasculature, or blood vessel network, is the first organ to begin developing in the embryo.
-Development of the vascular system continues until adulthood.
+Development of the vascular system continues after birth and until adulthood.

 Some blood vessel disorders are the result of the overreproduction of blood vessel cells.
 For example, hemangioma, which typically appears soon after birth, goes through a period of rapid growth in which the blood vessel cells multiply excessively.
 During the period of regression during which the tumor shrinks and the skin eventually returns to a normal or near normal appearance (called involution) of these tumors, the cells gradually die off.